mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 Each hash of the CCPP Physics repository contains information in the top-level ``README.md`` file indicating which version of the CCPPStandardNames repository corresponds to that version of CCPP code.

-An up-to-date list of available standard names for each host model can be found by running the CCPP *prebuild* script (described in :numref:`Chapter %s <CCPPPreBuild>`), which will generate a LaTeX source file that can be compiled to produce a PDF file with all variables defined by the host model and requested by the physics schemes.
+An up-to-date list of available standard names for a given host model can be found by running the CCPP *prebuild* script (described in :numref:`Chapter %s <CCPPPreBuild>`), which will generate a LaTeX source file that can be compiled to produce a PDF file with all variables defined by the host model and requested by the physics schemes.

 .. _IOVariableRules: